oxedom/parker/README.md

 # Parker
-Parker is a free smart parking tool that lets you monitor parking spots using a webcam, cellphone camera, or virtual camera.
+Parker is a free smart parking tool that enables you monitor parking spots using a webcam, cellphone camera, or any virtual camera.
 The tool uses computer vision object detection to process all the footage in the browser, utilizing TensorFlow.js.
-Communication between a remote cellphone and the browser is enabled through WebRTC, while PeerJS uses PeerServer for session metadata and candidate signaling.
+Communication between a remote cellphone and the browser is enabled through WebRTC (PeerJS uses PeerServer for session metadata and candidate signaling. as well as Google Stun servers)

 # Built With
 * TensorFlow.js
+* Tailwind
 * NextJS
 * PeerJS (WebRTC)
 * YOLO7 (Original Model)